stephanietuerk/real-world-app-react/README.md

 My approach is to try to keep libraries rather low-level, to focus on learning fundamentals.
 At the same time, I'm not using this project to work on skills outside of React (for example, building accessible UI components), so I'm happy to use libraries for those types of functionalities.

 - Vite + Typescript - scaffolded from the [Vite React + TypeScript template](https://vite.dev/guide/#scaffolding-your-first-vite-project).
 - React Router in declarative mode to facilitate overlay modals with their own routes.
-- Radix UI for unstyled UI components.
+In a different situation I'd use TanStack Query for a million reasons but I'm trying to engage with React fundamentals here and not using TanStack Query highlights all of the reasons it's super helpful in a way that is useful when learning.
 - CSS Modules and Sass for styling.
 (I actually like writing CSS).

 ## UX/Design Modifications